timcash/small_http/README.md

 1. Add html page examples for `forms` and `uploads`.
 1. Add autoreload when a page changes
 1. HTTP Only Cookie example

+# external tools
+Including a few external tools to help learn about the larger web ecosystem and popular testing strategies.
+1. playwright
+1. nodemon
+1. undici

 # Contributing
 1. https://github.com/timcash